galaxyproject/galaxy-cloudman-playbook/README.md

 create an AMI, and terminate the builder instance.
 The image build process typically takes about an hour.
 You can also run the build command with `-debug` option to get more feedback during the build process.

-> There appears to be a bug in combination of Packer/Ansible/Ubuntu where the
-> required packages don't get installed for Ansible to run.
-To work around this
-> run `packer` command with the `--debug` option, ssh to the builder instance
-> and run the following command before packer attempt to ssh into the instance:
-> `sudo apt-get update && sudo apt-get install -y build-essential libssl-dev libffi-dev python-dev`

 #### Running without Packer ####
 To build an image without Packer, make sure the default values provided in the